daviden1013/vlm4ocr/docs/cli.md

 - `--output_path` If input_path is a directory of multiple files, this should be an output directory.
 If input is a single file, this can be a full file path or a directory.
 If not provided, results are saved to the current working directory.
 - `--skip_existing` Skip processing files that already have OCR results in the output directory.
 If False, all input files will be processed and potentially overwrite existing outputs.

+#### Image Processing Parameters
+- `--rotate_correction` Apply automatic rotation correction for input images.
+This requires Tesseract OCR to be installed and configured correctly. (default: False)
+- `--max_dimension_pixels` Maximum dimension (width or height) in pixels for input images.
+Images larger than this will be resized to fit within this limit while maintaining aspect ratio. (default: 4000)

 #### VLM Engine Selection
 - `--vlm_engine` Should be one of `openai`, `azure_openai`, `ollama`, or `openai_compatible`.
 - `--model` VLM model name.
+- `--max_new_tokens` Set maximum output tokens (default: 4096).
+- `--temperature` Set temperature (default: 0.0).

 ##### OpenAI & OpenAI-Compatible Options
 - `--api_key` API key.
 Can be set though environmental variable.